manaal-amir/Snackin_UnityPlay/README.md

 It demonstrates the use of:
 - Object spawning
 - Player input handling
 - Scoring and game state management

+## Screen recording of the game attached too!

 ---